mohsenkamini/DG-CDN-task/README.md

 ### What to Ignore

-- There are some other `README.md` and documents in this directroy which show a bit about what that directories doing, but they are not entirely true because of the changes made in this repo and not updating them after.
+- There are some other `README.md` and documents in this repo which show a bit about what that directories doing, but they are not entirely true because of the changes made in this repo and not updating them after.

 ### Not Included Cases